mighty-gerbils/gerbil/doc/tutorial/proxy.md

 through FFI, thus providing access to the full POSIX socket programming API with a nonblocking interface.

-The second one is an anonymous SOCKS4 proxy, written using the `:std/net/server` package.
+The second one is an anonymous SOCKS4 proxy, written using the `:std/net/socket` package.
-This package provides high level network programming facilities using multiplexed i/o optimized for the operating system of the host.
-On linux this utilizes `epoll` and soon `kqueue` on BSD/MacOS, with a fallback implementation of polling using Gambit's `##wait-for-io!`.
+This package provides high level network programming facilities for synchronous socket i/o, and can transparently use a custom socket server for scheduling i/o with native host primitives like `epoll` on Linux.

 <!-- toc -->